 Possible disadvantages of OS X include higher cost for hardware (though operating system upgrades are generally much less expensive); lack of native support for some applications you might already be using (but dual-boot and virtualization solution to run Windows would probably eliminate that); and initial learning curve for new users (though this is generally not a problem).

 Microsoft Windows will run all the software students are expected to use during their undergraduate career.
 The hardware selection for Windows is much broader than for OS X, and can be found cheaper.
 Caution should be exercised when choosing only based on price.
 Poor build quality and hidden technical shortcomings are rife in "cheap" options. (see: recommended models for a guide to good choices.)
-Windows 7 or 8 can be used.
-Windows 8 computers may feature touch screens like tablets which can be very convenient.

 While Linux can be used successfully for many undergraduate activities, there is no guarantee that the operating system will be supported by all required software.
 Linux users will find less peer and official support for this choice.
 If it is the secondary operating system on a Windows or OS X computer, this should present no problem but it is not yet recommended that Linux be considered the primary operating system for an undergraduate.
 ESC is ready to help any student who would like to include Linux as part of her undergraduate computing experience.